General Education - 37 Hours

 Total for Degree - 120 HoursFull Program Requirements

-Community Health majors choose between three concentrations:
+Community Health majors choose between three concentrations to advance their area of academic and professional interest:

 - Health Promotion Across the Lifespan